CCloestar/UTC-ENGINE/README.md

 - ThatOneJ: Feedback and assistance.
 - Real: Assistance for the enemy dust effect (in battles).
 - colinator27/BeholdMaxine/Spasco: For the UNDERTALE 10th Anniversary dust effect in general.
+- TML's Undertale Engine: For the fullscreen borders's code (taken for inspiration/reference).
 - You: for taking the time to read all of this!